For families and individuals

 I will help you prepare a gathering of your Circle of Support, then come to your gathering and facilitate the conversation about moving forward together.
 This is usually done following a person-centered plan, but that is not required.
 If you are ready to gather those you trust most and ask them to support your vision but are unsure or afraid to “do the ask” then this is for you.
 COST: $200 for up to 3 hours.

 Organizations who embrace person-centered practices and methodologies across their entire service see the most impact and greatest success.
-We have designed a day-long training and several focused workshops for agencies and service providers in the disability and elder communities, to support their efforts in applying these practices.
+I have designed a day-long training and several focused workshops for agencies and service providers in disability communities, to support their efforts in applying these practices.
 Rates and availability are negotiated individually.
-Please email Cheryl Ryan Chan at email@example.com for more information.
+Please email me at firstname.lastname@example.org for more information.

 From the manual on the Circles of Adults process: “Circles of Adults is a group problem solving tools that gives a deeper understanding of emotional and behavioral needs in a school or organizational context and for planning actions to meet those needs.”
 Together with your student’s team members, I will facilitate this process and provide a report summarizing the strategies and commitments developed, to guide the team’s next steps toward positive solutions.
 Please email me at email@example.com for more information.
 COST: $600.

 Over the years I have been in practice, I have written a number of workshops to address the most pressing topics around “being person-centered,” drawing on my experiences with families and individuals.
 They include the basics of person-centered planning, loneliness, being a person-centered direct care worker or organization, Circles of Support, and best practices for families to prepare their loved ones for the future.
 All of my workshops are listed here including upcoming presentations.
 Click here to book your own.